Welcome to

 that they do exceed the performance of the

-do any meaningful comparisons, but from what I've seen published on the
+do any meaningful comparisons, but from what I've seen published on the web,

 the James iron is very good.

-This is the first amp I built using the James iron and it's the one I
+This is the first amp I built using the James iron and it's the one I listen to

 every day in my own home.